symfony/symfony-docs/controller/soap_web_service.rst

 You must also remember to set the ``"Content-Type"`` header to ``"text/xml"``, as this is what the client will expect.
 So, you use ``ob_start()`` to start buffering the STDOUT and use ``ob_get_clean()`` to dump the echoed output into the content of the Response and clear the output buffer.
-Finally, you're ready to return the ``Response``.
+Finally, you are ready to return the ``Response``.

 Below is an example of calling the service using a native `SoapClient`_ client.
 This example